1. definition and interpretation

 FEES & CHARGES

 Change in Plans and Cancellations

-– A Cancellation change (during the Initial Term) reflects a termination of the Agreement and includes a Cancellation Fee.
+– A Cancellation change (during the Initial Term or Renewal Term) reflects a termination of the Agreement and includes a Cancellation Fee.
 This is to recoup some of the set up, onboarding, maintenance and running costs associated with using the Platform.
 The Cancellation Fee is calculated based on the following formula and is the higher of: